-Prerequisite: ENG 101 with a C or higher or ELAN 101B with a C or higher or ENG

-101SB with a C or higher; or pass the challenge essay exam
+Prerequisite: ENG 101 with a C or higher or ELAN 101B with a C or higher or ENG 101SB with a C or higher; or pass the challenge essay exam

-Develops critical reading, thinking and writing skills.
-Emphasizes defining audience and purpose as well as writing and revising for clarity, coherence, organization and persuasiveness.
-Deals with grammar, usage, sentence structure and punctuation problems within students' own writing.
-Includes reading and analyzing texts, writing analytical essays, and completing one argumentative paper requiring research.
+This course develops critical reading, thinking and writing skills that help students become successful in academic settings and as members of society.
+It emphasizes critical thinking skills as well as writing and revising for clarity, coherence, organization and persuasiveness.
+Grammar, usage, sentence structure, and punctuation problems are dealt with mostly within the context of students' own writing.
+This course includes reading and analyzing argument, writing analytical essays, and completing one argumentative paper requiring research.